It’s a tough time to be a business leader.

 Few organizations have a consistent method to measure employee productivity.
 But if you want to create a culture where productivity thrives, workforce analytics is a must.

-For example, evaluate:
+For example, with workforce planning analytics you can evaluate:

-• How much time is devoted to focused activities versus meetings and multitasking — and use those insights to guide Focus Friday decisions.
+- How much time is devoted to focused activities versus meetings and multitasking — and use those insights to guide Focus Friday decisions.

-• When people lose time to context switching — and leverage that data to experiment with “off hours” for messaging apps and other distracting tools.
+- When people lose time to context switching — and leverage that data to experiment with “off hours” for messaging apps and other distracting tools.

 Better decision-making